10 tips to improve your sleep hygiene

 Discover our top tips for optimising your sleep habits and practices, from sticking to a routine and avoiding caffeine, to creating a restful sleep environment.

 Adequate sleep is essential for both physical and mental well-being.
-Not only does good sleep practice improve your focus and concentration, it also promotes healing and reduces your risk for a plethora of health conditions.
+Not only does good sleep improve your focus and concentration, it also promotes healing and reduces your risk for a plethora of health conditions.

 A recent survey has revealed that during the coronavirus lockdown, almost 50 per cent of us are experiencing more sleep disruption than usual.